realfaiq/100-Days-of-Python/README.md

 Day-43: Learned the backend calculus of Neural Networks.
 Also, practiced and revised the concept of Linear and Multiple Linear Regression. <br />
 Day-44: Revised backpropogation algorithm and it's backend working.
 Revised and practiced K-Means model. <br />
 Day-45: Completed learning backpropagation.
 Revised and practiced Logistic Regression. <br />
+Day-46: Revised the concepts of pandas and seaborn in python by analyzing customers data-set. <br />